DevelopingUK/JS-Todo/README.md

 # JS-Todo
-Todo app built with JavaScript
+Todo app built with JavaScript that progessively improves upon the previous version.